refinedev/refine/documentation/docs/migration-guide/3x-to-4x.md

 ### `routerProvider`

 **refine v4** includes a new interface for the `routerProvider` prop.
-It’s now smaller and more flexible, as it leaves the control of the routes to the user and only constructs the communication and bindings of the router and **refine**.
+It is now smaller and more flexible, as it leaves the control of the routes to the user and only constructs the communication and bindings of the router and **refine**.

 `routerProvider` is now optional because **refine** can now be used without a router.
 However, it is still recommended to use a router provider to enable useful features such as inferring the current resource from the URL, redirection and navigation helpers, menus, breadcrumbs and more.